-Dianthus is winter hardy, but will benefit from mulching in very cold areas.
 The time to winterize your plants is in late fall.
-When winterizing perennials, keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant.
+When winterizing your perennials, keep in mind that the root system is the most vulnerable to cold damage.
+Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material over the crown of each plant to prevent winter damage.